wwnorton/design-system/docs/button.md

 ## Anatomy

 Text-Only Buttons include:
-1. A Label
+1. A Text Label
 2. A Container

 Text + Icon Buttons include:
-1. A Label
+1. A Text Label
 2. A Container
 3. An Icon (before or after the label)